 And that’s probably why you see so many people offering “5-Day Courses” that take place in daily emails.
 It’s perfect to get people on your list, create a habit for them of opening your emails, and gauge their interest in a course-type setup to begin with.

-Reedsy does a great job of this, offering their courses like they’d be hosted on their website.
+Reedsy does this, offering their courses like they’d be hosted on their website.

 But if you click to take the course, you’re prompted to fill in a form, which triggers the course via daily emails.

 #21 – Prompts

 Sometimes people really need help developing ideas, and that’s where prompts come into play.

 We have both fiction and nonfiction writing prompts to help some people get started.
 Most of these are super easy to make and provide a ton of value, particularly if someone uses one of your prompts.

 Just like we’ve got our Book Profit Calculator, you should have some sort of measuring tool like this too, especially if you’re in the business of making people more money.